-- 127. This project will follow the same mechanism.
+- 118. So, this project will follow the same mechanism.
 The first tier is the grass-roots level mechanism.
-At this level, the grievances are reported to field officers of the complainant centers at each service area of the 21 PBSs in Rajshahi-Rangpur division.
+At this level, the grievances are reported to field officers of the complainant centers at each service area of the 19 PBSs in Chattogram-Sylhet division.
 Any issues and grievances of technical, environmental health and safety, or involuntary resettlement nature such as compensation, land purchase-related issues, cutting down trees, distribution lines crossing over houses or home gardens, safety issues electricity breakdowns, public health and safety, power fluctuations, defects in meter readings, electricity-related thefts, etc. can be raised to the field officers.
-PBS's Grievance Redress Committee (GRC) is the second level of resolution for concerns that cannot be handled by field officers within 7 days. - 128.
-The GRC is comprised of 5 members in 1st Tiers including Concern PBS's Sr.GM/GM (Convener), Concern Executive Engineer (Member), Asst Engineer of Concern SOD (Member), AGM (MS) of concern PBS (Member), Member from Consultant of concern PBS (Member.
+PBS's Grievance Redress Committee (GRC) is the second level of resolution for concerns that cannot be handled by field officers within 7 days. - 119.
+The GRC is comprised of 5 members in 1st Tiers including Concern PBS's Sr.GM/GM (Convener), Concern Executive Engineer (Member), Asst Engineer of Concern SOD (Member), AGM (MS) of concern PBS (Member), Member from Consultant of concern PBS (Member. - 120.
 2nd Tier will be comprised of project level personnel including Project director, Deputy Project Director (Tech), Deputy Project Director (Admin), Deputy Director (Finance).

 3rd Tier will be comprised of Chief Engineer (Convener), Additional Chief Engineer, Director (Programme Planning), Superintendent Engineer (E&S) Cell.
 The details of the GRC are presented in Table VIII-1 & VIII-2:

-Table VIII-1: Grievance Redress Committee at PBS ($\mathbf{1}^{\text{st}}$ Tier)
+Table VIII-1: Grievance Redress Committee at PBS (1st Tier)

 SI.
-No. Members Designation Responsibility 1 Concern PBS's Sr.GM/GM Convener Organize a monthly or quarterly meeting 2 Concern Executive Engineer Member Summarized the grievances relating to environmental and social issues, construction-related issues, OHS and community health and safety issues and Gender-Based Violence, etc. 3 Asst Engineer of Concern SOD Recorded all issues and circulated among the Interested people.
+No. Members Designation Responsibility 1 Concern PBS's Sr.GM/GM Convener Organize a monthly or quarterly meeting 2 Concern Executive Engineer (XEN) Member Summarized the grievances relating to environmental and social issues, construction-related issues, OHS and community health and safety issues and Gender-Based Violence, etc. 3 Assistant Engineer of concern office of the XEN Record all issues and circulate among the Interested people.
 4 AGM (MS) of concern PBS Member secretary Recorded all issues and circulated among the Interested people.
-5 Member from Consultant of concern PBS Member Note discussions and decisions of the meeting and disseminate the information about GRM and taking follow-up actions.
+A Female member from AGMs or above officials of concern PBS Member Secretary Record all issues and circulate among the Interested people.
+If no female official is available, then AGM (MS) will be appointed at her charge.
+6 Member from Consultant of concern PBS Member Note discussions and decisions of the meeting and disseminate the information about GRM and taking follow-up actions.